-One small caveat: This mattress is a bit bouncier than other latex beds we’ve seen and tried.
+This mattress is a bit bouncier than other latex beds we’ve seen and tried.
 Still, it doesn’t affect how comfortable and cool it feels every night.

-LUCID Plush Gel Memory Foam Latex Mattress
+LUCID Cooling Gel Memory Foam Latex Mattress

 Take note, though, that this is an ultra-plush bed which is excellent for those who want the softest bed in town.
 It has an open cell technology that leaves lasting body impressions.
 It works for pressure relief but side sleepers should be cautious about shoulder support and hip position.

 Outstanding sleep feature: What we love about this LUCID latex foam mattress, of all the models they offer, is the bamboo charcoal foam.
 This layer wicks smell, moisture, and bacteria build up.
 The result is fresher sleep and a clean mattress.
 And not just that.
 The cover of the mattress is blended with TENCEL fabric for added breathability.

 It’s understandable that most bed-in-a-box mattresses would have a chemical whiff to it.
 However, the LUCID mattress seems to have a stronger one and I suggest that you get a bottle of Febreze for it.
 Overall, the bed is comfy and worth the money.
 You just have to air it off for a few nights and you’re golden.